Vamshi-madhava/Transformer-based-N-IDS/README.md

 - Add positional encoding for time-based sequencing
 - Visualize attention heads on tabular features
 - Evaluate with imbalanced data settings

 ---

-## 🤝 Contributions

-PRs and suggestions are welcome!
-Feel free to fork and try new approaches like:
-- Gated Transformers
-- TabNet or FT-Transformer
-- Temporal attention over session-based sequences

----